 The T-Bar is perhaps the most recognizable component of a professional video control surface, and arguably one of the most important.
 Viz Vectar Plus surfaces provide standard functionality by this means, along with exceptional system feedback.

-You can pull the T-Bar to manually modify the progress of a transition between delegated video layers.
+Pull the T-Bar to manually modify the progress of a transition between delegated video layers.